Milford Sound vs Doubtful Sound: Which to Choose?

 Milford Sound is more accessible, whether you’re choosing to join a tour or drive yourself.
 The drive from Te Anau takes about 2 hours (without stops) and is relatively straightforward.

 Getting to Doubtful Sound on the other hand is much more of an adventure.
 Even if you drive yourself to Manapouri, you’ll still need to get a boat and a coach before starting your cruise in Doubtful Sound.
+It’s a fantastic experience, but it’s a very long day and won’t be for everyone.

 The scenery